-Isfahan is filled with wonderful structures belonging to Seljuk and Safavid Dynasty.
+Isfahan is filled with wonderful structures belonging to the Seljuk and Safavid Dynasties.
 It is a city of rich Persian art, history, culture, and handicrafts that you should not miss.
-There are beautiful palaces, bridges, mosques, and bazaar in Isfahan that are a great representative of the beautiful four-season Iran.
-In this article, we have included the best places to visit in Isfahan.
+There are beautiful palaces, bridges, mosques, and bazaars in Isfahan that are a great representative of the beautiful four-season Iran.
+In this article, we have included the best Things to do in Isfahan.

-Don’t mistake it for a usual square right in the heart of the city.
-Naghshe Jahan Square known also as Imam Square is a significant square full of wonders and archaeological masterpieces belonging to Safavid Era.
-This UNESCO World Heritage Site has great attractions in each corner and there are a lot of stores all around the square presenting the remarkable Isfahan handicrafts and art.
+Don’t mistake it for the usual square right in the heart of the city.
+Naghshe Jahan Square known also as Imam Square is a significant square full of wonders and archaeological masterpieces belonging to the Safavid Era.
+This UNESCO World Heritage Site has great attractions on each corner and there are a lot of stores all around the square presenting the remarkable Isfahan handicrafts and art.

 Spring and Summer: 9 a.m. to 6 p.m.

 Autumn and Winter: 9 a.m. to 4:30 p.m.

 Walking through time in Jameh Mosque of Isfahan